"of silver & sword"

 The Blue Review is a new art criticism online publication founded by Dina Brodsky and Trek Lexington.
-"Transmogrification" is a group exhibition curated by Tun Myaing and Panos Papamichael.
-I'm simply thrilled to have been asked to review "Transmogrification" for the Blue Review.
+I'm thrilled to have been asked to review "Transmogrification," a group exhibition curated by Tun Myaing and Panos Papamichael, for the Blue Review.
+I'm even more thrilled to be a recurring contributor to the Blue Review, with this being my first review, and more on the way.
 Please click here to read my thoughts on the fascinating, muscular show in Long Island City, and be sure to check out more of the Blue Review's content featuring some of the most original, vigorous representational artists working today.
 Many thanks to Dina, Trek, Tun, Panos, and all participating artists for giving me such great content to cover!

 "NO NET ENSNARES ME"